Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [A tutorial introduction to machine learning with sklearn](http://amueller.github.com/sklearn_tutorial), an IPython-based slide deck by [Andreas Mueller](https://github.com/amueller).

 ### Pandas for data analysis

+Note that in the 'collections' section above there are also pandas-related links, such as the one for an [11-lesson tutorial](https://bitbucket.org/hrojas/learn-pandas).

 * [A 10-minute whirlwind tour of pandas](http://nbviewer.ipython.org/urls/gist.github.com/wesm/4757075/raw/a72d3450ad4924d0e74fb57c9f62d1d895ea4574/PandasTour.ipynb), this is the notebook accompanying a [video presentation](http://vimeo.com/59324550) by Wes McKinney, author of Pandas and the [Python for Data Analysis](http://www.amazon.com/Python-Data-Analysis-Wes-McKinney/dp/1449319793) book.